alicia6174/Kaggle-Whats-Cooking/Project.md

 	The detailed steps of how to use Weka as well as AutoWeka will be described in the appendix.

 * **Tuning** - We skipped this step in this project because we focused on comparing the results of two methods under different models.

 <!--
 In the section 3, we defined a specific score to determine the number of principal components used to reduce the dimension.
+Can we use AutoWeka to do tuning?
 -->
 * **Evaluation** - In the section 4, we presented various quantitiest to evaluate different models.
 Finally, we gave the scores of our submissions on Kaggle site.